 2013 Quintus was aromatic with black cherries, elegant and soft, fine complexity and soft fruit on the palate.
 Already drinkable.
 88p.

 2013 Saintayme (St-Emilion GC) was very flowery on the nose (roses and violets) and tasted of crushed cherries, showed freshness, light and tasty fruit on the palate, good structure and soft finish.
 Well-made.
 88p.
-2013 Montlandrie (Castillon, Cotes de Bordeaux), was similar to Saintayme, with spicier fruit.
+2013 Montlandrie (Castillon, Cotes de Bordeaux) was similar to Saintayme, with spicier fruit.
 88p.
 2013 La Chenade and 2013 Les Cruzelles (both from Lalande de Pomerol) had fine cherries on the nose and palate, fine grip, light structure, fine ripe tannin and fruity aftertaste.
 89p for La Chenade and 90p for Les Cruzelles.
 2013 La Petite Eglise (Pomerol), the second wine of L'Eglise Clinet, had a pretty nose of cherry/chocolate mix, reasonably strong on the palate, chewy and with a meaty aftertaste.
 90p.
-2013 L'Eglise Clinet was very distinct, classy, stylish and rich wine with black cherries mixed with chocolate/cocoa powder, complex, potent, tight and with strong structure and long aftertaste.
+2013 L'Eglise Clinet was a very distinct, classy, stylish and rich wine with black cherries mixed with chocolate/cocoa powder, complex, potent, tight and with a strong structure and long aftertaste.
 Great effort for the vintage.
 94p.

 Very pretty drop-free foils illustrated by Denis Durantou's wife, Marie Reilhac.
 L'Eglise Clinet in March 2014

-I also tasted 2011 Tertre Roteboeuf - rich and sophisticated on the nose, lots of black cherries and blueberries, velvety texture, intense mid-palate, silky fruit with excellent support of ripe tannin, excellent balance and long finish.
+I also tasted 2011 Tertre Roteboeuf - rich and sophisticated on the nose, with lots of black cherries and blueberries, velvety texture, intense mid-palate, silky fruit with the excellent support of ripe tannin, excellent balance and long finish.
 Another bull's eye effort from this magician winemaker.
 96+p.
 One of the best wines of the vintage in Bordeaux.
 2011 Roc de Cambes was also tasted - extremely aromatic, black cherries everywhere, grilled flavours, perfect balance, mineral, sappy, persistent and meaty aftertaste.
 Impressive.
 92p.